palladius/genai-googlecloud-scripts/07-bash-gemini-multimodal-jam/README.md

 ```

 As you see, italian is more verbose and it knows more about Trento, but it's not aware of the Buonconsiglio Palace.
 Interesting!
-I presume the Italian model has less trsaining material to leaern from than the English one.
+I presume the Italian model has less training material to learn from than the English one.
 Makes sense.

 Btw, I highly recommend Trento, I was cycling around there: great views and great wines!